Tourists ziplining in Gatlinburg, Tennessee.

 Gatlinburg Scenic Overlook

 Peek into downtown Gatlinburg whether it’s day or night with a truly unique experience at the Gatlinburg Scenic Overlook.
 When it comes to free things, sleepy, snowy mountains during the winter and vibrant leaves in the fall are some of the best views you can witness.
-There are even designated parking areas so you can get the most of the visual experience.
+There are even designated parking areas so you can get the most out of the visual experience.

 Mini-Golf Courses